zubairahsan4/Emotion-Workload-ExpertisePrediction/README.md

 This work has been supported by the University of Malaya Research Grant - Faculty Research (GPF095C-2020).

 EmotionPredictor.sav is for python users who wish to use this model.
+You can use joblib to import this file into your .py file and make new predictions.

+trainedModel-E&W for Expertise Prediction.mat is for MATLAB users who wish to use this model.

+If you have any questions on the usage of either model, please do not hesitate to contact me at my email: zubairahsan4@gmail.com.